taw00/grin-rpm/README.md

    - Shut it down: `q`
    - Edit `~/.grin/main/grin-server.toml`
    - Change `enable_stratum_server = false` to `enable_stratum_server = true`
-   - Set the grin node again: `grin`
+   - Start the grin node again: `grin-node`
 2. Terminal window two:
    - Create a wallet if you haven't already (see above)
-   - Run the wallet in listening mode `grin wallet listen`
+   - Run the wallet in listening mode `grin-wallet listen`
-   - The wallet will stay running.
+   - The wallet will stay running ... and be listening. :)
 4. Terminal window three:
    The grin miner is a bit more quirky than the rest, so... pay attention!
    - Copy the default `grin-miner.toml` file to your local data directory...
      ```
      cp /var/lib/grin/grin-miner.toml ~/.grin/
      ```
-   - Change the plugins directory (if it isn't already) to `/var/lib/grin/plugins`
-     Note: this will be done for you in v1.0.1-0.2
-     `miner_plugin_dir = "target/debug/plugins"` to
-     `miner_plugin_dir = "/var/lib/grin/plugins"`
-   - Change the mining algorithm if you know what you are doing.
+   - Change the mining algorithm, if you know what you are doing.
 Read more about that [here](https://github.com/mimblewimble/docs/wiki/how-to-mine-grin#configure-grin-miner)
    - Run the miner from the `.grin` directory.
 Yup.
 Odd, but that is the way it is...